-Ciarrocca comes to Minnesota after serving as the offensive coordinator at Western Michigan since 2013.
+Ciarrocca came to Minnesota after serving as the offensive coordinator at Western Michigan since 2013.
 The Broncos thrived under Ciarrocca in 2016, as they averaged 41.57 points per game (ninth most in the nation) and set program records in points (582), total yards (6,737) and touchdowns (75).
 This came after setting records in the same categories in 2015.

 Ciarrocca’s offense included MAC Offensive Player of the Year and NCAA Consensus All-American Corey Davis at wide receiver.
 Joining Davis as an All-MAC First Team selection were offensive linemen Taylor Moton and Chukwuma Okorafor.
 His offense also included All-MAC Second Team honorees quarterback Zach Terrell, running back Jarvion Franklin and offensive lineman John Keenoy.
 Tight end Donnie Ernsberger was a third team selection.